johnwargo/flame-throwing-pumpkin-feather/readme.md

 If I were to do this project again today, I'd probably use the [Adafruit ESP32 Feather V2 - 8MB Flash + 2 MB PSRAM - STEMMA QT](https://www.adafruit.com/product/5400) board instead.
 That's my goto board nowadays, and it allows me to run code on separate threads so I can watch for remote input on one thread while controlling the lights and audio playback on another thread.
 See [Arduino ESP32 Running Tasks On Multiple Cores](https://johnwargo.com/posts/2023/arduino-running-tasks-on-multiple-cores/) for more information.

+## Music Copy

+Copy all of the project's audio files to the root of a Micro SD Card and insert it into the Adafruit Music Maker FeatherWing.
+If you want to use different audio files in your version of this project, simply copy the files over while maintaining the file naming convention used in the Audio Files folder.

 ## Hardware Assembly

-1. Solder male headers to the underside of NeoPixel FeatherWing, it sits on top of a stack of Feathers.
+Solder male headers to the underside of NeoPixel FeatherWing, it sits on top of the stack of Feather boards (so you can see the LEDs).

-2. Solder stacking female headers to top of the Adafruit Music Maker FeatherWing.
+Solder stacking female headers to top of the Adafruit Music Maker FeatherWing.

-3. Depending on how you want to connect everything together you can either solder female headers onto the top of the Adafruit Feather M0 Basic Proto and solder it to a [Adafruit Perma-Proto Half-sized Breadboard PCB](https://www.adafruit.com/product/1609) board (like I did) or simply solder female headers to the top of the board.
+Depending on how you want to connect everything together you can either solder female headers onto the top of the Adafruit Feather M0 Basic Proto and solder it to a [Adafruit Perma-Proto Half-sized Breadboard PCB](https://www.adafruit.com/product/1609) board (like I did) or simply solder female headers to the top of the board.

 You should end up with a stack of components that looks something like this: